-However, this doesn’t mean that we can’t hear anything at all.
+However, this doesn’t mean we can’t hear anything.
 The brain does remain mildly alert, especially during non-REM sleep.
-Our sleeping cycle has five phases, with the initial three being composed of non-REM sleep and the final two phases being REM sleep stages.
-REM sleep is considered deep sleep, and it’s when the thalamus is least active.
+Our sleeping cycle has five phases, with the initial three being non-REM sleep and the final two being REM sleep stages.
+REM sleep is deep sleep, which occurs when the thalamus is least active.

 Experts estimate that people that snore experience multiple arousals each night while in the non-REM stage of the sleep cycle.
 The only problem is that snoring-related arousals are usually extremely brief.

 So, the person doesn’t always remember them happening in the morning.

 What Does It Mean When You Hear Yourself Snore?

 If you hear yourself snoring, it’s because your sleep is very light, and you wake yourself up with the sound of your snoring.
 Waking yourself up with your own snoring is most common during the first half of the sleep cycle, and this is before we reach a state of deep sleep.

 If you hear yourself snoring before you wake up, it’s a sign that snoring-related arousal is common throughout the night.
 This means that your non-REM sleep is constantly interrupted.
 As such, you either rarely enter the REM stage of the sleep cycle, or it doesn’t last as long as it should.